Power-Lab/JEPO_ResourceAdequacy_2026/README.md

-# UCED-NEG: Unit Commitment and Economic Dispatch Model for Northeast China Grid

-## 1. Overview
+## 1. Overview for the NEG Resource Adequacy Project

-This repository contains the unit commitment and economic dispatch (UCED) model for the Northeast Power Grid  (ECG) of China for the study **"Resource Adequacy Under Institutional Constraints and the Low-Carbon Energy Transition in China"**.
+This repository contains the unit commitment and economic dispatch (UCED) model for the Northeast Power Grid  (NEG) of China for the study **"Resource Adequacy Under Institutional Constraints and the Low-Carbon Energy Transition in China"**.
 The model is written using [Julia](https://julialang.org/) and uses  [Gurobi](https://www.gurobi.com/)  as the optimization solver.
 Results are visualized using [R](https://www.r-project.org/) and [Python](https://www.python.org/).
 The model solves weekly optimization problems for the 12 weeks spanning August to October.

 This repository is mainly structured into two components: